Sample plan

 ~60 minutes · ~$15 one-way

-From Kansai International (KIX), take the Nankai Rapi:t limited express from the airport station directly to Namba (~40 min).
-Transfer to the Midosuji subway line one stop to Shinsaibashi; the hotel is a 5-minute walk.
-The Nankai ticket counter sells a foreigner-only Rapi:t + ICOCA IC card bundle that saves ~$4.
+From Kansai International (KIX), take the Nankai Rapi:t limited express directly to Namba (~40 min).
+Transfer to the Midosuji subway one stop to Shinsaibashi; the hotel is a 5-minute walk.
+The Nankai foreigner-only Rapi:t + ICOCA bundle saves ~$4.
+JR Haruka to Shin-Osaka adds 15 minutes of subway and isn't recommended unless you're arriving from Kyoto.
+After last train at 23:30, airport bus (~$8, 1 hour) or Uber (~$50).

 Day 1